dbactual/thomaspaine/content/pages/resources/life-of-thomas-paine-vol-ii-by-moncure-conway.md

+---
 Title: Life of Thomas Paine, Vol. II by Moncure Conway
-Slug: aboutpaine/life-of-thomas-paine-vol-ii-by-moncure-conway
-Date: Mon Aug  4 09:08:52 EDT 2014
+---

                                       THE

                               LIFE OF THOMAS PAINE

                    WITH A HISTORY OF HIS LITERARY, POLITICAL AND RELIGIOUS CAREER IN AMERICA
                               FRANCE, AND ENGLAND

                                        BY

                              MONCURE DANIEL CONWAY

                AUTHOR OF "OMITTED CHAPTERS OF HISTORY DISCLOSED IN THE LIFE AND PAPERS OF EDMUND RANDOLPH," "GEORGE WASHINGTON AND MOUNT VERNON,"
                      "WASHINGTON'S RULES OF CIVILITY," ECT.

     TO WHICH IS ADDED AS NOTES

    THE "LAST GLEANINGS,
    HISTORICAL AND BIOGRAPHICAL"
    FROM THE AUTHOR'S INTRODUCTIONS
    OF VOLUME III (1895) & IV (1896)
    OF

    "THE WRITINGS OF THOMAS PAINE"

                                   VOLUME  II.

                               G. P. PUTNAM'S SONS

            NEW YORK                                          LONDON
            27 WEST TWENTY-THIRD STREET      24 BEDFORD STREET, STRAND

                            The Knicherbocker  Press
                                      1893

                                 COPYRIGHT, 1892
                                       BY
                              MONCURE DANIEL CONWAY

                       Entered at Stationers' Hall, London
                             BY G. P. PUTNAM'S SONS

                       Electrotyped, Printed and Bound by
                        The Knickerbocker Press, New York
                               G. P. PUTNAM'S SONS

                            THE LIFE OF THOMAS PAINE.

                        Footnotes at the end of the Volume

                                   CHAPTER  I.

                        "KILL THE KING, BUT NOT THE MAN."
                                      [1793]

    DUMAS' hero, Dr. Gilbert (in "Ange Pitou"), an idealization of Paine, interprets his hopes and horrors on the opening of the fateful year 1793.
    Dr. Gilbert's pamphlets had helped to found liberty in the New World, but sees that it may prove the germ of total ruin to the Old World.

    "A new world," repeated Gilbert; "that is to say, a vast open space, a clear table to work upon, -- no laws, but no abuses; no ideas, but no